Chromosomal translocation: Robertsonian translocations

 Robertsonian translocation is a type of translocation caused by breaks at or near the centromeres of two acrocentric chromosomes.
 The reciprocal exchange of parts gives rise to one large metacentric chromosome and one extremely small chromosome that may be lost from the organism with little effect because it contains few genes.
 The resulting karyotype in humans leaves only 45 chromosomes, since two chromosomes have fused together.
 This has no direct effect on the phenotype, since the only genes on the short arms of acrocentrics are common to all of them and are present in variable copy number (nucleolar organiser genes).

 Robertsonian translocations have been seen involving all combinations of acrocentric chromosomes.
 The most common translocation in humans involves chromosomes 13 and 14 and is seen in about 0.97 / 1000 newborns.
 Carriers of Robertsonian translocations are not associated with any phenotypic abnormalities, but there is a risk of unbalanced gametes that lead to miscarriages or abnormal offspring.
 For example, carriers of Robertsonian translocations involving chromosome 21 have a higher risk of having a child with Down syndrome.
 This is known as a 'translocation Downs'.
 This is due to a mis-segregation (nondisjunction) during gametogenesis.
 The mother has a higher (10%) risk of transmission than the father (1%).
 Robertsonian translocations involving chromosome 14 also carry a slight risk of uniparental disomy 14 due to trisomy rescue.

+Chromosomal structural changes

+Changes in chromosome structure can be due to deletions, duplications and inversions, ultimately resulting in 3 main kinds of structural changes.

+Isochromosomes result when a chromosome has two identical arms, such as two P or two Q arms, instead of the expected Q and P pairing.
+These isochromosomal structural changes can result in a loss of information, as well as a change in expression within the body due to the duplication of one set of chromosomal arms.

+Dicentric chromosomes are chromosomes with two centromeres, resulting in an instability within the chromosome and a loss of genetic information due to the fusion of two chromosome pieces with a centromere.
+This results in a singular chromosome having two centromeres, due to the fusion of two chromosomal pieces with one centromere each, therefore resulting in the fusion of two centromeres.

+Ring chromosomes are chromosomes that form when the ends of the previous chromosomes break off to form a circular structure.
+This results in a loss of genetic material as well as the potential loss of the chromosomal centromere.